 There’s a man in my life who consistently appears; we’ve been acquainted for numerous years now.
 We possess extensive knowledge about each other, yet there is still much unknown.
 While he is in a committed relationship, I lead a single life.
 His desire for me is undeniable, evoking a sensation akin to a powerful surge every time we engage in physical intimacy.
 It’s reminiscent of Super Mario gaining invincibility upon obtaining a star.
 This profound connection to both body and mind can endure for weeks or just a few days.
 In a way, sex acts as a transformative elixir, granting me all the fulfillment I yearn for.

-Is that why we need physical satisfaction, touch, and closeness?
-Does our psyche need sex?
+Is this the reason why physical satisfaction, touch, and closeness are essential?
+Does our psyche depend on sex?

-And speaking of falling, I think I’ll turn to Freud’s work to get to the bottom of the theory of psyche and sex.
-I’ll keep you posted; Part II of this text will follow.
+Speaking of falling, I believe delving into Freud’s work will shed light on the intricacies of the psyche and sex.
+I will keep you informed; Part II of this text will ensue.